Canon 10D vs Panasonic G5

 Studio photographers will appreciate that the Canon 10D (unlike the G5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 10D and the G5 have been discontinued, but can regularly be found used on eBay.
+Both the 10D and the G5 have been discontinued, but can regularly be found used on ebay.
 The 10D was replaced by the Canon 20D, while the G5 was followed by the Panasonic G6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 10D Manual (free pdf) or the online Panasonic G5 Manual.
+Further information on the features and operation of the 10D and G5 can be found, respectively, in the Canon 10D Manual (free pdf) or the online Panasonic G5 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 10D or the Panasonic G5 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.